 Gabriel Landeskog – Nathan MacKinnon – Matt Duchene

 While this line was together, Matt Duchene set a franchise record for goals in the month of November where he scored 11 times.
-It was a line that had a ton of skill and speed that could take over games.
-While the line was very productive, it also highlighted exactly how much the Avs lacked depth at the time.
-The tried to re-create the magic the following season, but during the 48 point season, few things worked well.
+It was a line that had a ton of skill and speed that could take over games. (from ‘Hot-Scoring Matt Duchene Leads Avalanche Past the Devils,’ New York Times, 12/02/2015) While the line was very productive, it also highlighted exactly how much the Avs lacked depth at the time.
+They tried to re-create the magic the following season, but during the 48-point season, few things worked well.
 This line definitely didn’t have the staying power of some of the best lines in team history, but it was one of the most dynamic.

 Shjon Podein – Stephane Yelle – Eric Messier